Corsair Galleon 100 SD: Left Shift Key Triggers Caps Lock (Fix Available)

 That said, the form did eventually go through and generate a support ticket.
 We’ll see how the replacement process goes.

-If you’re dealing with this issue and need to keep using the keyboard while waiting for a replacement, you can disable Caps Lock at the OS level.
-Note that this doesn’t fix the underlying hardware defect — it just prevents Caps Lock from toggling while you wait for a replacement unit.
+If you’re dealing with this issue and haven’t tried the firmware update yet, start there.
+If you need a temporary workaround while waiting, you can disable Caps Lock at the OS level.
+Note that this doesn’t fix the underlying defect; it just prevents Caps Lock from toggling.

 Option A: Microsoft PowerToys (Easiest)